evancz/guide.elm-lang.org/book/architecture/forms.md

 >  - Add an additional field for `age` and check that it is a number.
 >  - Add a `Submit` button.
 Only show errors *after* it has been pressed.
 >
 > Be sure to use the helpers in the [`String`](https://package.elm-lang.org/packages/elm/core/latest/String) module if you try any of these!
-Also, we need to learn more before we start talking to servers, so before you try that here, keep reading until HTTP is introduced.
+Also, we need to learn more before we start talking to servers, so make sure you read all the way to the HTTP part before trying that.
 It will be significantly easier with proper guidance!

 > **Note:** It seems like efforts to make generic validation libraries have not been too successful.
 I think the problem is that the checks are usually best captured by normal Elm functions.
 Take some args, give back a `Bool` or `Maybe`.
 E.g. Why use a library to check if two strings are equal?
 So as far as we know, the simplest code comes from writing the logic for your particular scenario without any special extras.
 So definitely give that a shot before deciding you need something more complex!